-Delhi University was established in 1922 and by an amendment of Delhi University Act in 1943, Women students were enabled to take some of the examination of the University with special coaching but without attending regular classes.
-This gave shape to the Non-Collegiate Women’s Education Board (NCWEB), which is now well established.
+In 1943, by a Delhi University act, Non-Collegiate Women's Education Board was established, where in women students were enabled to take some of the examination of the University with special coaching but without attending regular classes.
+This gave shape to the Non¬-Collegiate Women’s Education Board (NCWEB).

-Post-graduate classes at present are held at the Tutorial Building, Arts Faculty, University of Delhi, North Campus.
+Post-graduate classes are held at the Tutorial Building, Arts Faculty, University of Delhi, North Campus.